nanochess/transputer/README.md

 It was a time when the INMOS transputer promised parallel computing for everyone, but it was too expensive.
 They did a few good things, like a very fast 32-bit T805 transputer with 64-bit floating-point before the Intel 486DX2 was a thing.

-In case you want to read the complete article: [https://nanochess.org/pascal.html](https://nanochess.org/pascal.html)
+In case you want to read the complete article (first in the series): [https://nanochess.org/pascal.html](https://nanochess.org/pascal.html)

-I've added also my early operating system complete with simple command-line interface, text editor, C compiler, and assembler: [https://nanochess.org/bootstrapping_c_os_transputer.html](https://nanochess.org/bootstrapping_c_os_transputer.html)
+I've added also my early operating system complete with simple command-line interface, text editor, C compiler, and assembler (second in the series): [https://nanochess.org/bootstrapping_c_os_transputer.html](https://nanochess.org/bootstrapping_c_os_transputer.html)

-Lately I've added my full operating system complete with subdirectories, multiple drives, and with almost full K&R C compiler along syntax coloring for the editor: [https://nanochess.org/transputer_operating_system.html](https://nanochess.org/transputer_operating_system.html)
+Lately I've added my full operating system complete with subdirectories, multiple drives, and with almost full K&R C compiler along syntax coloring for the editor (last in the series): [https://nanochess.org/transputer_operating_system.html](https://nanochess.org/transputer_operating_system.html)

 ### What we have here